Shire of Paroo: Geography

-The shire is highly regarded by birdwatchers as the diverse eco-systems lend themselves to ideal habitats for many species.
 Main industries within the Shire are beef, goat, fat lamb, wool, opal mining and tourism.
 Located in a semi-arid zone, the region has temperatures in summer ranging from 15 degrees to 37 degrees Celsius and winter temperature ranges from 2 to 25 degrees Celsius.

 History

 Gunya (Kunya, Kunja, Kurnja) is an Australian Aboriginal language spoken by the Gunya people.
 The Gunya language region includes the landscape within the local government boundaries of the Paroo Shire Council, taking in Cunnamulla and extending north towards Augathella, east towards Bollon and west towards Thargomindah.

 Paroo Division was established on 11 November 1879 as one of the original divisions proclaimed under the Divisional Boards Act 1879 with a population of 799.

 On 3 June 1880, the western part of the Paroo Division was separated to create the Bulloo Division.

 With the passage of the Local Authorities Act 1902, Paroo Division became the Shire of Paroo on 31 March 1903.

 In 1924, a new shire hall was being built, but it was wrecked in a violent dust storm on 5 February.
 However, they were able to straighten and strengthen the building and it was finally opened on 6 December 1924 by the Minister for Public Instruction, Frank Brennan.
 In 2018, an inspection revealed the foundations of the building had shifted and the building was unsafe; it was demolished in 2019.
 In 2020, construction commenced on a new civic centre, which was officially opened on 28 April 2021 by the Queensland Deputy General for Local Government, Natalie Wilde, and Paroo Shire Mayor, Suzette Beresford.